w3f/polkadot-wiki/docs/learn/learn-accounts.md

 Multi-signature accounts have several uses:

-- securing your own stash: use additional signatories as a 2FA mechanism to secure your funds.
+- securing your stash: use additional signatories as a 2FA mechanism to secure your funds.
 One signer can be on one computer, and another can be on another or in cold storage.
 This slows down your interactions with the chain but is orders of magnitude more secure.
 - board decisions: legal entities such as businesses and foundations use multisigs to govern over